Community Maps - Wisconsin County TSC Crash Mapping

 New Version Notification

-Community Maps was upgraded to a new version on January 2, 2018.
+Community Maps was upgraded to a new version in January 2018.
 This version is automatically populated with crash data from the Wisconsin DT4000 police crash report database, a newly available source of accurate and timely crash locations.
 These crash locations are utilized at your county Traffic Safety Commission (TSC) meetings each quarter to review local crash trends and implement preventative countermeasures.
 They are also utilized at the state level for grant and resource allocation.Questions about this upgrade may be directed to firstname.lastname@example.org.

 Community Maps is hosted at the University of Wisconsin-Madison by the Wisconsin Traffic Operations and Safety (TOPS) Laboratory in collaboration with the Wisconsin Department of Transportation (WisDOT) Bureau of Transportation Safety (BOTS).

 For Community Maps technical support, please email email@example.com.